 - Where does the measles rash start?
 A measles rash usually begins on the face, often behind the ears, and on the hairline.
 It then spreads downwards to the neck, trunk, arms, and legs.
 The rash consists of flat, red spots, which can sometimes be slightly raised.
 As the rash progresses, the spots may merge together.

 - Is measles itchy?
-While not as intensely itchy as chickenpox, the measles rash can certainly be uncomfortable and itchy for some individuals.
+The measles rash isn’t as intensely itchy as chickenpox.
+However, it can certainly be uncomfortable and itchy for some people.

 4. The Impact on Your Body: What Measles Does